JoshCoriunder/Blog/posts/2016-03-01-Why we started Coriunder.md

 ### Launching your startup

-The Beta period is not limited and you can stay here as long as you like, at some point you need to start planning your launch plans but dont think we wont help you there, once you are ready to go we will open a launch project with you and one of our expirenced project managers will guide you and your team during the final stages of the launch plans.
+The Beta period is not limited and you can stay here as long as you like, at some point you need to start planning your launch plans but don't think we wont help you there, once you are ready to go we will open a launch project with you and one of our experienced project managers will guide you and your team during the final stages of the launch plans.

-We will make sure all design elements are ready and slick enough for launch, all projects settings and links will be defined and all team memebers will have all the manuals they need to proform their duties.
+We will make sure all design elements are ready and slick enough for launch, all projects settings and links will be defined and all team members will have all the manuals they need to perform their duties.

 We will make sure you are dotting every "i" and crossing every "t" because there is no second chance for a first impression.